oaworks/oa-works/src/policies/privacy.md

 ### Updates

+- April 28th 2021: Updated the name "Open Access Button" throughout to reflect our new name.
+We did not post notices as this wasn't deemed a substantial change.
 - October 24, 2016: Updated to reflect changes in the OA.Works team, how we use data, and make structural improvements to the page.
-- April 28th 2021: Updated our "Open Access Button" throughout to reflect our new name.
-We did not post notices as this wasn't deemed a substantial change.

 ## Questions?